-Jeremy Stalnecker is the Executive Director of the Mighty Oaks Foundation.
+Jeremy Stalnecker is the CEO of the Mighty Oaks Foundation.
 The Mighty Oaks Foundation is dedicated to helping America’s military warriors and their families who are suffering from the unseen wounds of combat such as Post Traumatic Stress Disorder (PTSD).

 While growing up in San Jacinto, CA, Jeremy’s only goal in life was to leave home and join the Marine Corps.
 This dream was finally realized with an active duty commission in 1999.
 Following Infantry Officer Course in Quantico, VA, Jeremy was assigned to First Battalion, Fifth Marines, First Marine Division as an infantry platoon commander.
 Serving first as a rifle platoon commander in a helicopter company and then as the platoon commander of the counter-mechanized platoon, Jeremy learned valuable leadership and communication skills that he continues to use today.
 In January 2003, Fifth Marines, as a part of the First Marine Division, deployed to Kuwait in support of what would become Operation Iraqi Freedom.
 As the war began, First Battalion, Fifth Marines was the infantry battalion used to breech the berm separating Kuwait and Iraq and secured the first major objective of the war.
 This led to a road march that ended with the battalion occupying Baghdad and seizing the presidential palace in northern Baghdad on the Tigris River.
 Throughout this movement, Jeremy and the counter-mechanized platoon provided navigation and lead security for the battalion.